dacoder101/dacoder101/README.md

+*Want to point out that this README is incredibly outdated and I'll be updating it soon*

 # dacoder101
 Hi!
 I am an intermediate programmer who specializes in Python and HTML.</p>
 I've earned a Responsive Web Design certificate on FreeCodeCamp, and have been coding for around 3 years.